arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 #### Arduino Stella Library

-For two-way ranging experiments between the Portenta UWB Shield and Arduino Stella, you'll also need the [`ardUWBSr040` library](https://github.com/arduino-libraries/ardUWBSr040).
+For two-way ranging experiments between the Portenta UWB Shield and Arduino Stella, you'll also need the [`StellaUWB` library](https://github.com/Truesense-it/StellaUWB).
 This library provides similar functionality but is specifically optimized for the DCU040 module in the Stella board.

 ***The Arduino mbed OS Boards core is required to work with Stella's nRF52840 microcontroller.***

-#### Bluetooth Communication
+#### Bluetooth® Communication

-For examples that use Bluetooth Low Energy (BLE) communication (like the Nearby Demo), you'll also need the [`ArduinoBLE` library](https://github.com/arduino/ArduinoBLE).
+For examples that use Bluetooth® Low Energy (BLE) communication (like the Nearby Demo), you'll also need the [`ArduinoBLE` library](https://github.com/arduino/ArduinoBLE).
 This library enables BLE functionality for device discovery and initial connection setup before UWB ranging begins.

 #### Installing the Libraries and Board Cores

 To install the required libraries:

 1. Navigate to `Tools > Manage libraries...` or click the **Library Manager** icon in the left tab of the Arduino IDE.
-2. In the Library Manager tab, search for the library name (`ardUWBSr150`, `ardUWBSr040`, or `ArduinoBLE`).
+2. In the Library Manager tab, search for the library name (`PortentaUWBShield`, `StellaUWB`, or `ArduinoBLE`).
 3. Click "Install" to install the latest version of each library.

 ![Installing the board's library in the Arduino IDE](assets/user-manual-3.png)